-It is only during the MILE programme that you will be privileged to hear from high level trade experts from all over the world.
+During the MILE programme you will be privileged to hear from high level trade experts from all over the world.

-MILE 15 alumna Jimena Sotelo told the WTI about her work at the International Trade Centre and her experience with the MILE programme.
+MILE 15 alumna Jimena Sotelo talks to the WTI about her work at the International Trade Centre and her experience with the MILE programme.

 Jimena Sotelo is an Associate Trade Advisor at the ITC, a joint UN-WTO agency dedicated to support the internationalisation of small and medium enterprises (SMEs).
 She specialises in trade policy on services and e-commerce and has more than 8 years of experience in trade, having worked for international organisations and the private sector.
 She graduated the MILE programme summa cum laude and was the recipient of the first granted Thomas Cottier Award for her master´s thesis.